Technology

 Why trust anything coming from the intelligence community?

-There are 17 agencies that make up the IC, and looking at the CIA alone one can find that the CIA hacked Samsung Smart TVs to spy on conversations, installed tracking beacons on factory-fresh iPhones, and for years has played role in overthrowing democratically-elected governments the world over.
+There are 17 agencies that make up the IC, and looking at the CIA alone one can find that the CIA hacked Samsung Smart TVs to spy on conversations, installed tracking beacons on factory-fresh iPhones, and for years has played a role in overthrowing democratically-elected governments the world over.

 “We’re building software and products that have no intrinsic commercial value of monitoring to the intelligence community” — Mike Janke